I have come in order that you might have life - life in all its fullness (John 10:10)

 All teachers are leaders of learning and demonstrate through their own example that they are life-long learners:

-- Professional development for all staff at Bishop Luffa is central to improving the quality of pupils’ learning and achievement.
+- Professional development for all staff at Bishop Luffa is central to improving the quality of students’ learning and achievement.

 - All staff are entitled to access CPD and are expected to take personal responsibility for their own professional development with the support of their Faculty Coach.